Hudson-Athens Lighthouse: Restoration Project

 Preliminary design concept of sheet pile barrier

 In March 2022, our structural engineers presented a 159-page assessment of conditions at the lighthouse and recommended remedial measures.
 In addition to abating water intrusion, primarily by installing new roofs and plugging gaps around windows, the assessment concluded that it was necessary to protect the foundation from the destructive forces described.
 The solution is to install a sheet pile barrier around the lighthouse, that will take into account rising water levels.
 The barrier will be stabilized by driving it deep into the riverbed.
-The estimated cost for the barrier is $7.5 million.
+This is estimated to be a many multi-million dollar project.

 Progress to Date